-Tell your doctor if you have questions about what you’re feeling, if your medications don’t reduce your pain, or if you suddenly feel worse.
+Tell your healthcare provider if you have questions about what you’re feeling, if your medicines don’t reduce your pain, or if you suddenly feel worse.

 Healing takes several weeks.
 The bandage or dressing on your chest will likely be removed before you go home.
-If it is still in place, ask your nurse how you should care for it after you return home.
+If it is still in place, ask your healthcare provider how you should care for it after you return home.
 Do the following to care for your incision:

 If there are any steri-strips still on your incision, you can remove them after a week if they haven't already fallen off.

 Clean your incision every day with soap and water.

 Gently pat the area of the incision to dry it.

 Don’t use any powders, lotions, or oils on your incision until it is well healed.

 Ask your healthcare provider when you can start a walking program: